NomiChirps/tplp2/README.md

 ## TODO / Notes

-- [ ] rename SpiManager -> SpiController
-- [ ] SpiManager could use improvement - we're not getting full utilization of the bus
+- [ ] SpiController could use improvement - we're not getting full utilization of the bus
   - use 2 dma channels in each direction and chain them so there's no stall when swapping buffers
   - coalesce consecutive nonblocking operations within a transaction this way
   - well.. that's not so useful for HX8357, which blocks a lot in order to switch the D/C pin on and off. maybe a fully nonblocking transaction builder which allows inserting std::function calls between transfers. we could run those from the interrupt before triggering the next DMA... won't be as fast as direct DMA chaining, but definitely more flexible.